mc2626/algorithms-and-data-structures-II/README.md

 # algorithms-and-data-structures-II
-All my course work for data structures II
+All my course work for Data Structures II in C